azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab7-nestingTemplates.md

 1. Use parameter files to define the customer's default values
 1. Override as required on submission

 One key thing to remember is that all of this only makes sense if you know that you will have sufficient reuse of the templates to justify the time investment.
-However, defining ARM templates as one of the ways that help you to define your Azure offering and most customers will prefer using proven IP to designing a bespoke (and arguably less supportable) design from a blank piece of paper.
+However, defining ARM templates is one of the ways that will help you to define your Azure offering and most customers will prefer using proven IP to designing a bespoke (and arguably less supportable) design from a blank piece of paper.

 Now that you have some idea of the capabilities then it is a great time to take a look at some of the excellent information provided by the Azure Customer Advisory Team (AzureCAT).
 There is a great Azure documentation page on [best practices for complex designs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/best-practices-resource-manager-design-templates), and that includes a link to a fuller whitepaper.
 This information has been pulled together with some of the design learning gained from deployments with large enterprises, service integrators and ISVs, including some of the largest open source software.